The University of Manchester is a large public research university.

 The University also owns and runs the Manchester Museum, Whitworth Art Gallery, John Rylands Library and Jodrell Bank Observatory.

 University of Manchester students have access to what is reputed to be the largest single-site university library in the UK, with more than 4 million books and journals.

 With 23 halls of residence, the University of Manchester offers a very extensive range of accommodation options.

 Halls are located in one of three residential campuses - Fallowfield, Victoria and City - offering a range of accommodation types.
 Self catering and catered options are provided.

-An example price for catered accommodation is £137.00 at St Anselm Hall.
+An example price for catered accommodation is £156.00 per week at Dalton-Ellis Hall.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.

 The University of Manchester offers postgraduate distance learning across a range of faculties, including Business, the Sciences, Law, and Education.
 These qualifications span over Masters, PGCert, and PGDip level.